 Step 1: Find Local Sales

-The most common method of valuing a property is to compare it to properties that have just sold in the same area.
+The most common method for valuing a property is to compare it to others that have just sold in the same area.

-- Sold in the last six months.
+- Sold in the last 6 months.

 You may also be able to find comparable sales by looking through the sold properties section of real estate websites.